garciaalvaro/melonpan-block-container/README.txt

 The plugin comes with a filter to register your own block extending this one, to make use of the settings that come with it.

-**Notes**:
+**Notes**
 You can choose from the available settings, listed below, and assign the block's InnerBlocks properties to customize it.
-You may also pass your own attributes, inside the "custom" attribute, this feature adds a class to the .mbc-container div.
-Check the How can I add a custom attribute? section for more info.
+You may also pass your own attributes, inside the **custom** attribute, this adds a class to the **.mbc-container** div.
+Check the *How can I add a custom attribute?* section for more info.
-Also note that the align attribute is handled by Gutenberg so even though you can deprecate the control, the class that the old block had assigned will remain.
+Also note that the align attribute is handled by Gutenberg so although you can deprecate the control, the class that the old block had assigned will remain.

-**Steps**:
+**Steps**
-First you need to [enqueue your script in the editor](https://wordpress.org/gutenberg/handbook/designers-developers/developers/tutorials/javascript/loading-javascript/).
+First, you need to [enqueue your script in the editor](https://wordpress.org/gutenberg/handbook/designers-developers/developers/tutorials/javascript/loading-javascript/).

-Then, inside your script call the filter in the following way (make sure "Melonpan Block - Container" plugin is active):
+Inside your script call the filter in the following way (make sure *Melonpan Block - Container* plugin is active):

     // Custom block registration example using the filter. wp.hooks.addFilter("melonpanBlockContainer.createBlock", "my-plugin/my-block", blocks => {